 · The amphitheater overlooks the beautiful Milwaukee city skyline

-· There is ample, free street parking
+· There is free street parking

 · It boasts an open, sizeable, terraced seating area for our growing audiences.
 Translation: No seating reservations required!
 Simply show up, enjoy the public park (picnic, anyone?) and stake out some space in the seating area when the ‘house’ opens up before each performance.
-More details on how this works will be available on the Optimist Theatre blog as we get closer to the performance dates.

 *Members of Actors Equity Association